bnika/MerkOrStatistics/README.markdown

     java -jar merkor-statistics.jar -lmi2db relationTensorSorted_merged_lmi.ds -tablename db-tablename

-## Cooccurrence statistics
+### Cooccurrence statistics

+#### Cooccurrence matrix

 For the computation of word co-occurrence statistics, one has first to define the words that are to be examined.
 There are on the one hand the words that one wants information about - in MerkOr for example these were all nouns that ... - and on the other hand so called content words.
 The basic of the cooccurrence statistics is to collect numbers of co-occurrences of the words in the first list with words from the content word list.
 These lists can of course be identical.
 See e.g. (ref):

+Create a directory <code>cooccurData</code> with the files <code>contentWordList.csv</code> and <code>objectWordList.csv</code> with the word-frequency tables.
+To compute a cooccurrence matrix for an input file or directory, run:

+    java -Xmx2048M -jar merkor-statistics.jar -wordwindow your-input-file

+This program creates a directory <code>sparseMatrix</code> with a Yale representation of the sparse matrix resulting from the cooccurrence computation: <code>columns.txt, indices.txt, values.txt</code>.
+These files are needed for the further computation of word similarities.

+#### Semantic Similarity based on cooccurrences